Polarities – Opposites

 The second reason why it appears that opposites attract is because you will be attracted to people who remind you of your parents (in subconscious ways), and you are going to be polarized in the opposite direction as your parents in many ways.

 People are also attracted to things that seem new, novel and different.
 But people are not attracted to things that seem genuinely dangerous (unless they are experiencing intense vibhava-taṇhā).
-The level of danger that we perceive in a situation is something we evaluate with our intuition; it is done subconsciously, and thereby we may be consciously saying “this is a dangerous thing to do” but subconsciously feeling that the risks are entirely justified and of no concern.
+The level of danger that we perceive in a situation is something we evaluate with our intuition; it is done subconsciously, and therefore we may be consciously saying “this is a dangerous thing to do” but subconsciously feeling that the risks are entirely justified and of no concern.
 This is why it seems like some people are dare-devils.
 These so-called daring people have a different threshold for what feels dangerous in the evaluation of their subconscious.

 Novel attractions include things like flavors.
 We may want to try all the flavors of a given brand of kombucha or juice.
-We try one thing by a brand establish that we like it.
+We try one thing by a brand and establish that we like it.
 This provides a sense of safety that we like things of that nature.
 With this safety, we go on to try every flavor.
 The flavor is a novelty on the surface, but the core (type of commodity or brand) is familiar and safe.
-If we already know we like most fermented things, there isn't much risk in trying more fermented foods.
+If we already know we like most fermented things, there isn’t much risk in trying more fermented foods.

 Novel attractions include romance.
-You may feel like you're trying out a new type of relationship.
-For example, let's say all your exes were brunettes who preferred to move into your place, drive your car, and held low positions in their work or preferred to not work in the conventional money-earning sense.
-You'll feel you're doing something new by dating a woman who is a blond business woman who has her own apartment and car.
+You may feel like you’re trying out a new type of relationship.
+For example, let’s say all your exes were brunettes who preferred to move into your place, drive your car, and held low positions in their work or preferred to not work in the conventional money-earning sense.
+You’ll feel like you’re doing something new by dating a woman who is a blond business woman who has her own apartment and car.

-The relationship seems novel, but similarities may include: she is still a woman, it is still a monogamous relationship, she strongly believes that money doesn't grow on trees, she believes in acting first and asking forgiveness later, she believes she needs someone to complete her, etc. The novelty will be obvious because its difference stands out to you.
-The similarities may be taken for granted to the point that it doesn't even occur to you that it might be any other way.
-Maybe everyone in your life is fairly rash, so the idea of finding someone who is rational, logical and slow-to-act doesn't occur to you.
-Whatever your baseline assumptions about humanity and relationships are will seem to be everywhere, and so it won't come to your conscious attention that there is a possibility for change in those areas.
+The relationship seems novel, but similarities may include: she is still a woman, it is still a monogamous relationship, she strongly believes that money doesn’t grow on trees, she believes in acting first and asking forgiveness later, she believes she needs someone to complete her, etc. The novelty will be obvious because its difference stands out to you.
+The similarities may be taken for granted to the point that it doesn’t even occur to you that someone could be any other way.
+Maybe everyone in your life is fairly rash, so the idea of finding someone who is rational, logical and slow-to-act doesn’t occur to you.
+Whatever your baseline assumptions about humanity and relationships are will seem to be everywhere, and so it won’t come to your conscious attention that there is a possibility for change in those areas.

-The third reason why it appears that opposites attract is because we want to stay safe and also experience novelty; we're attracted to things that are highly different from us on the surface, but the same as us (and thereby safe) at a deeper level.
+The third reason why it appears that opposites attract is because we want to stay safe and also experience novelty; we’re attracted to things that are highly different from us on the surface, but the same as us (and therefore safe) at a deeper level.

-To review briefly: People who seem to be “opposites” will be attracted to one another because (1) they will feel completed by people who reflect their repressed aspects, (2) they will be attracted to people who remind them of their parents – their original concept of love, (3) they're attracted to things that are highly different from themselves on the surface, but the same as them (and thereby safe) at a deeper level, and (4) at everyone's innermost being is the desire to see oneself, which will be best accomplished by coming to know someone who is a deep, inverse match.
+To review briefly: People who seem to be “opposites” will be attracted to one another because (1) they will feel completed by people who reflect their repressed aspects, (2) they will be attracted to people who remind them of their parents – their original concept of love, (3) they’re attracted to things that are highly different from themselves on the surface, but the same as them (and therefore safe) at a deeper level, and (4) at everyone’s innermost being is the desire to see oneself, which will be best accomplished by coming to know someone who is a deep, inverse match.

 What follows is an overview of some polarities.
 In order to really get the most from exploring these polarities, you will need to read between the lines and letters a bit.
 Why?
 Because consciousness patterns attach themselves to different words in different people.
 The same pattern in two different people may be described in vastly different words.
 Our language doesn't have a widely-accepted vocabulary for our complex inner worlds, and so we individually gravitate to words that resonate for us.
 Our individual resonance with given words for given experiences is created by our own association patterns.